 Italy is open for travel from the EU and some third countries, while domestic restrictions are gradually being lifted.

-Permitted arrivals are required to present a negative PCR or antigen test, no older than 48 hours, and be tested again at the end of their quarantine.
+All arrivals are required to present a negative PCR or antigen test, no older than 48-72 hours, and be tested again at the end of their quarantine.

-- Restaurants in low-risk regions in Italy are open for outdoor seating, with health measures in place.
+Restaurants in Italy are open, with health measures in place.

-Wearing face masks is required in all public places.
+Wearing face masks is required in enclosed public places and on public transportation.